arnobpl/arnobpl.github.io/index.md

 ##### Welcome to my site!

+I am currently a Ph.D. student at <a href="https://engineering.buffalo.edu/computer-science-engineering.html" target="_blank" onclick="trackOutboundLink('https://engineering.buffalo.edu/computer-science-engineering.html')">The State University of New York at Buffalo (SUNY Buffalo)</a>.
+My research interest includes Security and Privacy, Computer Network, Operating System, Computer Architecture, Embedded System, Cloud Computing.
 I have completed my Bachelor of Science (B.Sc) in <a href="https://cse.buet.ac.bd" target="_blank" onclick="trackOutboundLink('https://cse.buet.ac.bd')">Computer Science and Engineering (CSE)</a> from <a href="http://buet.ac.bd" target="_blank" onclick="trackOutboundLink('http://buet.ac.bd')">Bangladesh University of Engineering and Technology (BUET)</a>.
 I have also worked as Software Engineer in <a href="https://www.revesoft.com" target="_blank" onclick="trackOutboundLink('https://www.revesoft.com')">Reve Systems</a>.
-My primary research interest is in computer security.
-To elaborate, I am particularly interested in computer network security, software security such as operating system security.

 Feel free to browse various pages of this site. :blush: